dripone/azcopy_scripts/README.md

-# Batch / PowerShell scripts for daily fileupload ( .csv  ) to Azure Blob Storage
+# AzCopy scripts for the automatization of the uploads